brookpatten/MrGibbs/README.md

 #4A (Raspberry Pi 2) Mono Installation
 As of this writing, a weekly build of mono is required as the necassary changes to mono.posix have not made it into a release yet.
 CI builds do not include ArmHF packages so if you're intalling on a Pi, Weekly is the path of least resistance (Compiling mono from git on the pi is very time consuming).
 * sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv-keys 3FA7E0328081BFF6A14DA29AA6A19B38D3D831EF
-* echo "deb http://download.mono-project.com/repo/debian nightly main" | sudo tee /etc/apt/sources.list.d/mono-nightly.list
+* echo "deb http://download.mono-project.com/repo/debian alpha main" | sudo tee /etc/apt/sources.list.d/mono-alpha.list
 * sudo apt-get update
-* sudo apt-get install mono-snapshot-latest
+* sudo apt-get install mono-devel
-* . mono-snapshot mono

 #4B (Raspberry Pi A/B/+/Zero) Mono Compilation
 * git clone --depth=1 https://github.com/mono/mono.git